CuriousRudy/adServiceAPI/README.md

 The seed of the data file should take around 30 seconds at MOST.

-I have included the new_data.csv, and dropped the previous version of the database.
+I have included the new_data.csv, which would be the result of running the scripts on line 43.
 To test the import script, just run `rake db:seed`

 ## Usage